anantbadal/PHY683/README.md

 **Course Instructor:** Navaneeth Poonthottathil (navaneeth@iitk.ac.in)

-This repository contains the lecture notes, quizzes/Assignments, Projects, and exams of this course with the solutions as done in this semester.
+This repository contains the lecture notes, quizzes/assignments, projects, and exams of this course with the solutions as done in this semester.
 It may also contain some previous years' exams.